+Our timeline showcases just a few of the history makers — 150 years of people, places and ideas — that distinguish UW Law from all the rest.
 This 150-year timeline starts in 1868 and ends in 2018.
 Visit the UW Law School website to learn more about what’s going on at the Law School today.

-Belle Case La Follette, first female graduate
+Belle Case La Follette, First Female Graduate

 Belle Case La Follette, who graduated in 1885, holds a prominent place in U.S. history as a suffragist, women’s peace party member and co-founder (with husband Robert La Follette) of The Progressive Magazine.